ibexa/documentation-user/docs/personalization/content_types.md

 |Different content types share the scenario and model configuration|yes|yes|no|
 |Required Recommender Edition|single advanced|-|multiple basic|

-#### Scenario configuration

-If multiple content types are enabled, one must enable this output type for every scenario that should recommend this type.
+If multiple content types are enabled, for every scenario that should recommend a specific type, you must enable this output type.

-Every scenario supports a single input type and multiple output types.
-Every recommendation request delivers only content of one output content type (even if multiple are selected in the interface above).
-The output type is set during the recommendation request and must be covered by the list of the supported content types in the requested scenario.
-For more information, see [8.
-Scenarios](scenarios.md).
+For more information about scenario configuration, see [Scenarios](scenarios.md).

 For more information about fetching recommendations, see [Recommendation API](https://doc.ibexa.co/en/master/guide/personalization/developer_guide/recommendation_api) in developer documentation.